 Ripples Nigeria further gathered that PRODA had contacted another prospective investor for the pencil project, but the claims could not be confirmed.

 At the Federal Ministry of Science and Technology, Ripples Nigeria was advised to approach PRODA for inquiries on the pencil project, even as they said the minister was committed to actualising it.

 Elsewhere, ‘government magic‘ stalls NDE pencil project

-The National Directorate of Employment (NDE) has blamed the failure of the Office of the National Security Adviser (ONSA) to issue end user certificate for urea formaldehyde resin powder as the reason its pencil factory located in Akure; Ondo State was yet to begin production.
+The National Directorate of Employment (NDE) has blamed the failure of the Office of the National Security Adviser (ONSA) to issue an end-user certificate for urea-formaldehyde resin powder as the reason its pencil factory located in Akure; Ondo State was yet to begin production.

 Former Acting Director General of NDE, Mr. Kunle Obayan, had during the commissioning of a toothpick production outfit sponsored by the agency in Akure, December last year, said the pencil component of the factory was delayed because a very critical material, Urea Formaldehyde Resin Powder, needed for the production was still being held at the port.

 He appealed to the ONSA, to expeditiously approve the application for waiver of End User’s Certificate (ECU) for the urea resin powder.

 Obayan disclosed that the pencil production line would inject over 2,000 jobs into the economy.

 “All the equipment needed for the production of pencils have been purchased and installed but the authorisation for the use of Formaldehyde Resin Powder as an input is being awaited,” the former NDE boss stated.